 A change in the RYR1 or CACNA1S gene causes MHS.
 In most cases, the gene change is passed down through the family.
 But sometimes the gene change occurs at random.

-A change in the RYR1 or CACNA1S gene can put you at a higher risk of developing MH.
-This is especially true if you are exposed to certain medicines known as triggers.
-Some people may develop MH the first time they are given one of these medicines.
+A change in the RYR1 or CACNA1S gene can put your child at a higher risk of developing MH.
+This is especially true if they are exposed to certain medicines known as triggers.
+Some people may develop MH the first time they are given 1 of these medicines.
 Others might react only after getting the medicine several times.

-Family history or past personal medical history can also put you at risk for MH.
-Usually before anesthesia, the anesthesia team will ask if you or your family members have had any anesthesia and if they had any side effects when they were put to sleep.
+Family history or past personal medical history can also put your child at risk for MH.
+Usually, before anesthesia, the anesthesia team will ask if your child or your family members have had any anesthesia and if they had any side effects from it.
 If you or a family member had a reaction during or right after anesthesia, your doctor will take this information into account when choosing which anesthesia medicine you should get.

 A genetic test can show if your child has a gene change that puts them at risk of reacting to some anesthesia medicines.